Baseball Coaching Staff

 (636) 481-3385 or (636) 797-3000 x 3385

-In five seasons as an assistant, the tradition rich program reached new heights, the Vikings have won 70% of its games and have averaged over 40 wins per season.
-Also in that time, the Vikings have been the #1 seed in the Region XVI tournament 3 times, won 2 Region XVI titles, 2 South Central District Championships, made 2 NJCAA World Series appearances, and won 5 straight conference titles.
+In Evers previous seven seasons with “JeffCo”, the tradition rich program reached new heights, the Vikings have won 70% of its games and have averaged over 40 wins per season.
+Also in that time, the Vikings have been the #1 seed in the Region XVI tournament 5 times, won 2 Region XVI titles, 2 South Central District Championships, made 2 NJCAA World Series appearances, and won 7 consecutive conference titles.
 In 2012 the Vikings set a new school record with 53 wins and were ranked 2nd in the nation in the final NJCAA national poll.
-More importantly 74 players have moved on to the 4-year level in the last 5 seasons including 45 who have signed with NCAA Division-I schools.
-The Vikings have also had 13 players in the last 5 seasons either selected in the MLB Draft or have signed professional contracts.
+More importantly 113 players have moved on to the 4-year level in the last 8 seasons including 67 who have signed with NCAA Division-I schools.
+The Vikings have also had 21 players in the last 7 seasons either selected in the MLB Draft or have signed professional contracts.
+Evers also serves as the Vikings pitching coach, 40 Vikings pitchers have moved on to the NCAA Division-I level in his time at Jefferson, including 10 pitchers who have either been drafted or signed a professional contract.

 Prior to coming to Jefferson College, Coach Evers spent 2 seasons at the University of Central Missouri serving as the pitching coach for the Mules.
 During his 2 years on staff, UCM combined to go 91-23 and finished 4th in the NCAA Division II World Series in 2008.
 Evers had a number of his pitchers receive post-season awards, including 2 All-American selections, 2 Region Pitchers of the Year, 5 All-Region selections, and 2 Conference Pitchers of the Year.
 Evers has had 6 of his pitchers he coached and/or recruited sign professional contracts.